 DAY 2: Shelburne & Kemptville

-We then hit the road, making our way about two hours down the southern shore to Shelburne.
-Having already visited the popular detours of Peggy’s Cove and Lunenberg during our first visit to Nova Scotia, we skipped them this time around, but you could easily make these stops along the way!
+But we had no time to waste.
+It was time to hit the road, making our way about two hours down the southern shore to the town of Shelburne.
+Having already visited the popular detours of Peggy’s Cove and Lunenberg during our summer visit to Nova Scotia, we skipped them this time around.
+But you could easily add these stops along the way!

-Read more about Peggy’s Cove and Lunenberg in Best Day Trips from Halifax.
+Read more about added excursions to Peggy’s Cove and Lunenburg.

-We put our name on the waiting list at the award-winning Charlotte Lane Cafe, then passed the time wandering the quaint streets of this coastal town.
-Once our table is ready, we dug into a hearty lunch al fresco on the patio.
+We put our name on the waiting list at the award-winning Charlotte Lane Cafe, then passed the time wandering the quaint streets of Shelburne.
+Once our table was ready, we dug into a hearty lunch al fresco on the patio.
 Wrapped in cozy, tartan blankets, we enjoyed a cool, salty breeze off the water and fought over the last crumb of dessert.

 Our bellies full, we headed an hour inland, slowly winding along a dirt road that took us deeper into the remote Tobeatic Wilderness.
 Our destination, Trout Point Lodge, is nestled in a forest steeped in vibrant fall colors and situated alongside the scenic Tusket and Napier Rivers.
 It’s the perfect home base for a romantic getaway.

-With only eleven suites, each of which boasts stunning water views, the lodge truly feels like home.
+With only eleven suites, each of which boasts stunning water views, the lodge truly feels like home away from home.
 The owners welcomed us with glasses of wine and gave us a tour of the property.
 Our suite was luxuriously well-appointed and the cozy common rooms enticing.
-But the outdoors are what make this property truly unique and special.
-Offering activities ranging from canoeing to forest bathing, it’s the perfect refuge to reconnect with nature and each other.
+But the outdoors were what made this property truly unique and special.
+Offering activities ranging from canoeing to forest bathing, it was the perfect refuge to reconnect with nature and each other.